Stu042/HotelApi/HotelApi/Docs/Design.md

 ## Hotel

-- id (hotel id) - unique
+- Id (hotel id) - unique
-- name - unique vartext
+- Name - unique vartext

+Indexed bY Id and Name.

 ## Room

-- id - unique int32
+- Id - unique int32
 - Number int32
-- type string
+- Type string
-- capacity int32
+- Capacity int32
-- hotelId
+- HotelId

+Indexed by HotelId and Capacity.

 ## Booking

-- id - unique int64
+- Id - unique int64
-- booking ref (replicated in table) uint64
+- Booking ref (replicated in table) uint64
 - Room id
-- date from
+- Date from
-- date to
+- Date to

+Indexed by Id, From and To dates.